mlogan914/toronto-climate-data/README.md

-# Mini Project - Toronto Climate Data
+# Mini-Project - Toronto Climate Data

 ## 1. Business Scenario
 The objective is to process Canadian Climate data.